Choose another PM

 Alfred Deakin’s second term as Prime Minister was the result of the resignation of George Reid in July 1905.
 Like Watson and Deakin, Reid was unable to hold together a majority in the House of Representatives.
 He sought a double dissolution and general election, but the Governor-General, Lord Northcote, rejected this approach and Reid was forced to resign.
 Although the Protectionists were in the minority, Deakin formed a government with Labor support.
 It was returned after the general election on 12 December 1906, but continued to depend on the support of JC Watson’s Labor Party.

 Reid and Deakin were opponents in every way, and not only because of their opposing views on the key political and fiscal issue of the day – the level of protection of Australian trade.
-Deakin made no secret of his view that Reid was untrustworthy.
+Deakin made no secret of his view that he believed Reid was untrustworthy.
 Of Deakin’s often scathing word sketches of fellow federationists, his caricature of Reid was among the most vituperative.
 Reid was equally happy to hone his rapier wit on Deakin, especially in the parliamentary repartee at which he excelled.

 The new nation’s defence policy and military infrastructure was a major preoccupation of Deakin’s second term.
 The naval agreement Barton secured with Britain in 1902 had never received wide support in parliament.
 Deakin was among its opponents and had expressed his views in a series of anonymous articles in the London Morning Post.
 At the 1907 Imperial Conference in London, Deakin challenged the arrangements by which Australia paid for a Royal Navy ‘umbrella’ of protection, making Australia the only British Dominion seeking its own navy.